charg960/charg960/README.md

 ---

 - 🌸 **I’m currently exploring:** Unity-based simulations, machine learning pipelines, and dynamical systems—particularly fluid and plasma energy dynamics.
+I am also actively developing a comprehensive Independent Research Project on Crime, Incarceration, and Economic Benefit using Bayesian hierarchical modeling (Stan/brms) and machine learning (tidymodels).
 - 💻 **I’m looking to collaborate on:** Scientific computing tools, interactive physics visualizations, machine learning applications, and data-heavy software projects.
 - 🫧 **I’m looking for guidance in:** High-performance computing (HPC), advanced surrogate modeling (UQ), and optimizing real-time simulations for physical systems.
 - 📊 **Ask me about:** Mathematical modeling, integrating data systems with front-end interfaces, and bridging the gap between computer science and astrophysics.